 On our stays at Scandinavian Village, we have stayed in the Villa type accommodation the most.
-They are very spacious, cosy and homely and can sleep a family or group of 6 guests easily.
+They are very spacious, cosy and homely and can sleep a family or up to six people easily.
 The fully equipped kitchen is replete with every kitchen utensil you can think of and even comes with tablets for the dishwasher.
 There is a dedicated living room and dining area, two bathrooms each with two showers, one includes a bath.

-The villa has 2 bedrooms, one with a double bed, and another with 2 bunks.
-The Villas also come with a washing machine and tumble dryer.
+The two bedroom Villa has rooms with one with a double bed, and another with 2 bunks.
+The resort's Villas also come with a washing machine and tumble dryer.

 We have stayed in the apartments on one occasion.
-They are much smaller than the villas, but can comfortably fit 2 adults and 2 kids in the single bedroom.
+They are much smaller than the villas, but can comfortably fit up to four people in the single bedroom.
 There is a small kitchen, dining area and lounge in each apartment too, and the upstairs apartments have a cool balcony!

 Both Apartments and Villas come with nice flat screen TVs with freeview, and DVD players.

 Located in the Cairngorms National Park it is an ideal base for seeing the sights in and around Aviemore, the Cairngorm mountains are visible from the site and usually capped with snow in the winter months - it is an area of outstanding natural beauty.

 Scandinavian Village is perfectly situated in central Aviemore, it simultaneously feels away from the centre but also close to the amenities.
 Aldi and Costa Coffee is a very short walk away on the aforementioned Santa Claus Drive, and further up is a fantastic Chinese restaurant that offers delivery...
 The Winking Owl across the road is superb too.
 Also in range is a Subway sandwich shop and a Tesco not much further away but it is a little more expensive than larger Tesco stores.
 The town's train station is a relatively short work away.
 Cobbs Cafe is great for breakfast, and Alvie Forest Food is amazing after a peaceful walk in the forest.